 Can I use meal replacement shakes to lose weight?

 Some meal replacement shakes are formulated to help you lose weight, especially those with fat burners and lots of fibre in the formula.
-Generally speaking, meal replacement shakes can only help you lose weight if:
+Generally speaking, they can only help you lose weight if:

 - You’re controlling total calories consumed per day.